Roth IRA Explained: How to Build $1 Million Tax-Free for Retirement in 2026

 If you only ever open one investment account in your entire life, make it a Roth IRA.
 Most people either ignore it because they think retirement accounts are confusing, or they assume you need a six-figure salary to take advantage of one.
 Both of those assumptions cost regular people hundreds of thousands of dollars over a working lifetime.

-A Roth IRA is the closest thing to a legal cheat code in personal finance.
-You contribute money you've already paid taxes on, the money grows for decades, and when you pull it out in retirement, you owe zero in federal income tax.
+A Roth IRA is one of the most valuable accounts in the U.S. tax code for everyday earners.
+You contribute money you have already paid taxes on, the money grows for decades, and when you pull it out in retirement, you owe zero in federal income tax.
 Not on the contributions, not on the gains, not on a single penny.
-In a country where almost nothing else is tax-free, that's an enormous gift — and it's available to almost any working American.
+In a country where almost nothing else is tax-free, that is a significant advantage available to almost any working American.

-Here's the full breakdown of how a Roth IRA works in 2026, who qualifies, how much you can contribute, and the realistic math on turning modest monthly contributions into a million-dollar tax-free retirement.
+Here is the full breakdown of how a Roth IRA works in 2026, who qualifies, how much you can contribute, and a realistic look at what consistent contributions can add up to over time.

 What a Roth IRA Actually Is

-The "Roth" part refers to how it's taxed.
+The "Roth" part refers to how it is taxed.
 With a traditional retirement account, you get a tax deduction today and pay taxes later when you withdraw.
-With a Roth, it's the opposite: you pay taxes on the money before it goes in, and from that point forward, every dollar of growth is yours to keep tax-free in retirement.
+With a Roth, it is the opposite: you pay taxes on the money before it goes in, and from that point forward, every dollar of growth is yours to keep tax-free in retirement.

 Think of it this way.
 You can either pay tax on the seed or pay tax on the harvest.
 Roth means you pay tax on the seed - a small amount today - and the entire harvest decades from now is yours.